SMUTF: Schema Matching Using Generative Tags and Hybrid Features: SMUTF Methodology

 To be specific, the HXL standard itself is designed for humanitarian workers, and its main hashtag categories are: (1) Places (2) Surveys and assessments (3) Responses and other operations (4) Cash and finance (5) Crises, incidents, and events (6) Metadata.
 Clearly, categories (2) to (5) are tailored for humanitarian assessments, disasters, and organizational operations.
 Unfortunately, data of other content types in reality are likely to all fall under the Metadata category (\#meta), leading to a serious limitation in the generated tags.
 Strictly speaking, HXL tags offer limited textual information for open-domain data processing, necessitating HXL-style tags that adhere to the basic HXL principles yet are capable of handling open-domain data.

 To overcome the challenge, we used the concept of in-context learning \cite{min2022rethinking}, a machine learning approach where the model learns from the sequence of interactions during the dialogue, without being explicitly trained on a fixed dataset.
+For in-context learning, such a sequence of interactions can be formatted into a few-shot prompt given to any generative model.